 Then there’s Motion, the superclub that’s regularly namechecked as one of the best in the world.
 Expect globally respected names of the dance world on the programme, as well as live music at adjoining venue the Marble Factory.

 For sound clashes and club nights, Trinity Centre has been hosting a huge range of live music and community events for the last 40 years in this reimagined church in the Old Market area of town.
-Old Market is also known as one of the LGBTQ+ areas of Bristol, as well as West End, with several hugely popular nightclubs and vibrant bars including The Old Market Assembly, OMG and Queenshilling.
+Old Market is also known as one of the LGBTQ+ areas of Bristol, with several hugely popular nightclubs and bars including The Old Market Assembly, Old Castle Green and Ill Repute.

 Subterranean nightclub Basement 45 is one of the city's most popular drum and bass venues, but also hosts a variety of other club nights, from garage to techno, and special events.